auth0/docs/articles/libraries/lock-ios/v2/migration.md

 Lock v2 cannot be used from Objective-C, since its public API relies on Swift features and that makes them unavailable in ObjC codebases.

-If you are willing to have some Swift code in your existing application you can follow this [guide](https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) on how to mix Objective-C and Swift and then use Lock v2 from the Swift files.
+If you are willing to have some Swift code in your existing application, you can follow this [guide](https://developer.apple.com/library/content/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) on how to mix Objective-C and Swift and then use Lock v2 from the Swift files.

 If that's not an option, we recommend sticking with Lock v1 or using [Auth0.swift](/libraries/auth0-swift) to build your own interface for user logins and signups.